 Eric Keshin, President and CMO

-Mark Peterson, Director of Franchise Development
+Mark Peterson, Director of Live Training and Corporate Baking

-Kay Roach, Chief Financial Officer
+Christine Koch, Chief Financial Officer

 How did I get here?
 I spent quite a few years as a franchisee of a different system to learn how to operate a small business firsthand.
 I also spent some time consulting for that same franchise company, later acting as their Chief Financial Officer.
 This combination of franchisee and franchisor experience has allowed me to bring a unique —and hopefully fair— perspective to Great Harvest.